Aurelius-LLC/Remotr/README.md

 1. You want to use a database which allows for querying data using a rich SQL-like syntax.
 2. You want transactions that can span different grains without compromising on the previous point.
-3. You want to eliminate all actor deadlocks which aren't infinite cyclical deadlocks.
+3. You want to eliminate *most* actor deadlocks which aren't infinite cyclical deadlocks.

 ---